asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 It can be calculated for all types of variables (qualitative and quantitative).

-Some distributions can have more than one mode.
+Distributions can have more than one mode.

 <img class="img-center" src="img/descriptive/mode.png" alt="Mode calculation" width="600">

 **Example**.
 Using the data of the sample with the number of children of families, the value with the highest frequency is $2$, that is the mode $Mo = 2$ children.

 $$
 \begin{array}{rr}